 Ask prospective insurers if they ever depreciate the values of insured items and on what basis.
 In this situation, you’ll want to avoid paying premiums for items based on outdated values higher than current market value.

-Damage, loss, and theft are some well-known risks handled by insurances, but there are others you need to consider, too.
 Ask if your policy covers “mysterious disappearance” and how it’s defined.
 For example, if your insured items turn up missing and you have no idea how that happened, or even when it happened, your insurer could consider that a mysterious disappearance instead of a theft.
-If your policy excludes mysterious disappearance you won’t be covered.
+If your policy excludes mysterious disappearance, you won’t be covered.

 Other risks include the actions of other people who may possess your items legitimately.
 Does your policy cover loss or damage that occurs while in the care of a jeweler?
 Are you covered if you loan your jewelry to a friend or child and the pieces are lost or damaged?